 Consider using some of your »home time« to find out more about yourself, your study plans and your career options.
 You can contact career counsellors and set up one-to-one virtual appointment or write an e-mail, you can explore your future study exchange options or internship possibilities abroad.These things will help you reflect on the skills you have, brainstorm skills you’d like to develop, and think about where you see yourself in the future.

-Visit us in person or virtually and choose contents that suit you.
+Visit us virtually while in isolation or in person after that, and choose contents that suit you.

 Virtual Career Coaching

 Set up your virtual appointment to get one-on-one advising and assistance with: